gipo355/gipo355/README.md

 <br/>

-- 🔭 I’m currently studying to be a full-stack dev
+- 🔭 I’m currently studying to be a full-stack dev.

 - 🌱 I’m currently learning React, Angular, Nestjs and Go.